JoaoVidLima/note-taking-pro/README.md

 2) Double Click the file

 - Linux/MacOS
-1) Dowload the NoteTakingPRO.jar file from this repository and save it to a folder in a location of your choice
+1) Run the program by downloading the NoteTakingPRO.jar file from this repository and save it to a folder in a location of your choice
 2) Open the terminal
 3) Navigate to the folder that contains the .jar file (ex: `cd /path/to/folder/with/jarfile`)
 4) Run the following command `java -jar NoteTakingPRO.jar`